-Over the past nine years, I’ve gotten lots of questions from people who want to know more about celiac disease and the gluten-free diet.
+Over the past ten years, I’ve gotten lots of questions from people who want to know more about celiac disease and the gluten-free diet.
 I’ve set down at the computer many times to write emails to people who were just diagnosed (or their child was just diagnosed) with a condition that required them to be on a gluten-free diet.
 I wanted to make it easier for them to get started on the diet: give them ideas of what they could eat, lead them to websites to answer their questions, and help them find support groups.
 It takes a while to write it all down in an email.
 And, I always forgot something.
 So, this has been the primary motivation for creating my website — having a place to provide the information I would’ve found useful when I first embarked on this gluten-free lifestyle.
 I also think it’s a great way to organize my favorite gluten-free websites, recipes, thoughts, etc. for my own quick reference.
 And finally, I’m looking forward to networking with other websites and bloggers to find new ideas and inspiration for living gluten-free.
 I hope you find this website helpful and fun!

 Please keep in mind, that I am not a doctor.
 I am a wife and mother living gluten-free.
 I will try not to give any medical advice.
 Any comments or recommendations I make are based on my own research and experiences.
 Please refer to the Resources page for more information about Celiac Disease and where to find websites that can answer more specific questions about symptoms, testing, etc. When making decisions about your health, please consult a doctor.
 Any recipes I post are meant to be gluten-free, and in order to be so you need to read labels to make sure every ingredient you use in the recipes is gluten-free.
 The same thing goes for any products I recommend.
 Product labels are subject to change at any time, so please be sure to check the labels on any packaging before you purchase and consume the product.